Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Future and Related Work

 In 2015, Adams developed the Tactician tool for Rocq to pack (resp. unpack) chained sequences of tactics into (resp. out of) a single proof step \cite{tactician}.
 Similar ideas were explored by Magaud to convert entire Rocq proof scripts to a single step \cite{toward-transformations-of-coq-scripts}.
-In 2025, Shi et al. explored ``deautomation'' in Rocq \cite{rocq-deautomation}--- that is, automatically refactoring a highly complex proof involving automated steps into a simpler proof involving more ``primitive'' steps.
+In 2025, Shi et al.\ explored ``deautomation'' in Rocq \cite{rocq-deautomation}---that is, automatically refactoring a highly complex proof involving automated steps into a simpler proof involving more ``primitive'' steps.
 Notably, they conducted a user study in which participants expressed their desire for deautomation due to the difficulties of working with heavily automated proofs.
 As Isabelle also allows users to construct complex methods via combinators, integrating deautomation into \toolname could prove useful.
 However, deautomation relies on inspecting the behavior of individual methods.
 Since Isabelle/HOL's automation is quite ``black-box'', implementing such a feature could prove difficult.
 Even splitting up a method sequence like \isa{apply (m1, m2)} into two separate \isa{apply} commands is not necessarily straightforward in light of possible interactions with other commands like \isa{using}.
 However, Kappelmann's recent Zippy tool, which implements white-box automation for Isabelle \cite{zippy-arxiv,Zippy-AFP}, may be helpful.

-In 2022, Megdiche et al. developed an Isabelle linter which flags bad style, including (but not limited to) complex steps (involving many combined tactics), complex initial and terminal Isar methods, outdated tactics and brittle commands (like \isa{back}), and switching to structured Isar in an apply script \cite{isabelle-linter}.
+In 2022, Megdiche et al.\ developed an Isabelle linter which flags bad style including (but not limited to) complex steps (involving many combined methods), complex initial and terminal Isar methods, outdated methods and brittle commands (like \isa{back}), and switching to structured Isar in an apply-style proof \cite{isabelle-linter}.
 Note that the AFP automatically rejects submissions that do not pass certain linter checks.
-The linter works syntactically on the proof document itself--- unlike \toolname, it does not involve replaying proofs or examining the proof state.
-While it formerly had some automatic refactoring capability, this feature only worked on minor syntactic anti-patterns and was ultimately removed.
+The linter works syntactically on the proof document itself---unlike \toolname, it does not involve replaying proofs or examining the proof state.
+While it formerly had some automatic refactoring capability, this feature only worked on syntactic anti-patterns and was ultimately removed.
+One notable aspect of the Isabelle Linter is its integration with the Isabelle/PIDE document model \cite{wenzel-isabelle-pide}.
+Currently, \toolname is implemented entirely within the Isabelle/ML ecosystem, but better integration with the Isabelle/PIDE framework could improve the user experience.